fbeline/rooster/README.md

 ## Hot code reloading

-For the routes/middleware that already exists everything that need to be done is to recompile de modified modules and the changes will be available in the next request.
+For the routes/middleware that already exists everything that needs to be done is to recompile the modified modules and the changes will be available on the next request.

-For new modules the only difference is that they need to be exported inside the `app.erl` and the `version` must be incremented.
+For new modules, the only difference is that they need to be exported inside the `app.erl` and the version must be incremented.
 Then just compile the `app.erl` and that is it, your new routes/middleware will be handled.

 ## Benchmark

-The tests was made in a machine with 4 cores of 3.10GHz and 8gb of RAM running a Ubuntu OS version 16.04.
+The tests were made on a machine with 4 cores of 3.10GHz and 8gb of RAM running a Ubuntu OS version 16.04.
 All the tested API's was handling exactly the same request, under the minimal framework configuration.
 The tool used to benchmark the API's was the [wrk](https://github.com/wg/wrk).

 ![benchmark](https://cloud.githubusercontent.com/assets/5730881/23285787/09a2bfb8-fa12-11e6-990e-6a7014f52122.png)

-You can find the complete information around this benchmark inside the file **benchmark.md**
+You can find the complete information around this benchmark inside the file **benchmark.txt**

 ## Dependencies